-The first job is to pick a supplier.
-We suggest you shortlist a few, get a sense for the breadth of their range and the budgets they cover for.
-At this stage you may have a figure in mind for your kitchen, but that might change when you get a sense of what is available for your money.
-If possible select a supplier that caters for a broad range of budgets.
+The first job is to pick your kitchen provider.
+We suggest you shortlist a few, get a sense for the breadth of their range and prices.
+At this stage, you may have a figure in mind for your kitchen, but that might change when you get a sense of what is available for your money.
+If possible select a company that caters for a broad range of budgets.
 Even if you have a firm idea on budget, you may want adjust what proportion of it is allocated to different elements during the design process, so your supplier's flexibility is critical.

-Then you need to understand where your money goes and a get a sense of what you will need to spend to get what’s you want.
-What makes one kitchen £6000 and another £96,000?
+Then you need to understand where your money goes and a get a sense of what you will need to spend to get what you want.
+What makes one kitchen cost £6000 and another £96,000?
 There are 4 main in components to a kitchen.

 2. Appliances.
 There are two aspects here.
 How many and what brand?
 The choice and price range for appliances has the greatest impact on the overall cost of your kitchen.
 To give you an idea, House of Harrogate appliance packages range from £1500-£50,000

 3. Worktops.
 You’ll be noticing a trend by now.
 A laminate worktop will cost a few hundred pounds, granite or quartz a few thousand, Corian a little more still, a Neolithic worktop might cost up to £8000.

 4. Fitting.
 This is the cost that’s often overlooked because it’s as much circumstance driven as choice driven.
 The fitting of units is only a part of it.
 You will need to remove your existing kitchen and allow for electrics, plumbing, probably plastering and most likely tiling... both supply and fit.
 Much of this will be dictated by your existing kitchen space.
 Typically you can expect to pay from around £2000 to £7500 in fitting.